forcedotcom/analyticsdx-vscode/contributing/packaging.md

 2. Login to the salesforce publisher: `./node_modules/.bin/vsce login salesforce` and enter your access token
 3. Run `npm run vscode:publish`

-After publishing, you will normally want to commit any of the updated files (at least SHA256.md) and generate a tag for the version, like `git tag vX.Y.Z -m "Release X.Y.Z" && git push origin vX.Y.Z`
+After publishing, you will normally want to commit and push any of the updated files (i.e. SHA256.md, lerna.json, package.json's) and generate a tag for the version, like `git tag vX.Y.Z -m "Release X.Y.Z" && git push origin vX.Y.Z`